The Epistemic Planning Domain Definition Language: Official Guideline: DEL-based Epistemic Planning

-So far we have introduced several kinds of modal operators and various logics and semantics based on different combinations of such operators.
-The most expressive logic we consider is the logic $\Lang[C]$, with which we can express the following: \begin{inparaenum} \item Knowledge or beliefs of individual agents; \item Knowledge or beliefs of groups of agents; \item Situations where an agent or a group of agents knows whether something is the case, or if it is not; and \item Common knowledge/belief of a group of agents. \end{inparaenum} In the literature, there exist other kinds of modalities, such as \emph{distributed knowledge}~\cite{journals/jacm/HalpernM90}, which we did not cover here, as we chose to introduce the modalities that are most prevalent in the epistemic planning literature.
+So far, we have introduced several kinds of modal operators and various logics and semantics based on different combinations of such operators.
+The most expressive logic we consider is the logic $\Lang[C]$, with which we can express the following: \begin{inparaenum} \item Knowledge/beliefs of individual agents; \item Knowledge/beliefs of groups of agents; \item Situations where an agent or a group of agents knows whether something is the case, or if it is not; and \item Common knowledge/belief of a group of agents. \end{inparaenum} In the literature, there exist other kinds of modalities, such as \emph{distributed knowledge}~\cite{journals/jacm/HalpernM90}, which we did not cover here, as we chose to introduce the modalities that are more commonly used by epistemic planners.
 We believe $\Lang[C]$ is a balanced logical language upon which to base the semantics of the first version of \textsc{epddl}.
-From now on, when we talk about an epistemic state, we implicitly assume that it is a state of $\Lang[C]$.
+From now on, when we talk about an epistemic state, we implicitly assume that it is a (multi-pointed) epistemic state of $\Lang[C]$.
 In the future, we plan on considering other kinds of modalities to further increase the expressivity of the language.